libuv/api-docs/src/async.rst

     .. note:: It's safe to call this function from any thread.
 The callback will be called on the loop thread.

+    .. warning:: libuv will coalesce calls to :c:func:`uv_async_send`, that is, not every call to it will yield an execution of the callback, the only guarantee is that it will be called at least once.

 .. note:: The :c:type:`uv_handle_t` API functions also apply.